navduhan/USDA_AFRI_Project_Narrative_Template/README.md

 The script will automatically:
 - Use LuaLaTeX (or best available compiler)
-- Compile both ProjectNarrative.pdf and Bibliography.pdf
+- Compile ProjectSummary.pdf, ProjectNarrative.pdf, and Bibliography.pdf
 - Run BibTeX for references
 - Clean up auxiliary files
 - Report page count and any warnings